Amyleep97/T2W2-Thursday/README.md

 # What is a PostgreSQL?

-- It is a structured query languages, they are used to deal with data base in a well formated way.
+- It is structured query languages, they are used to deal with data base in a well formated way.
 - They have their own documentation it will have in depth information
 - It's a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
 - Has different data types